clintjedwards/gofer/documentation/src/features.md

 Gofer allows you to separate out your pipelines into different namespaces, allowing you to organize your teams and set permissions based on those namespaces.

-## Triggers
+## Extensions

-Triggers are the way users can automate their pipelines by waiting on bespoke events (like the passage of time).
+Extensions are the way users can automate their pipelines by waiting on bespoke events (like the passage of time).

-Gofer supports any trigger you can imagine by making triggers pluggable and portable[^3]!
-Triggers are nothing more than docker containers themselves that talk to the main process when its time for a pipeline to be triggered.
+Gofer supports any extension you can imagine by making extensions pluggable and portable[^3]!
+Extensions are nothing more than docker containers themselves that talk to the main process when its time for a pipeline to be extensioned.

-Gofer out of the box provides some default triggers like [cron](./ref/triggers/provided/cron.md) and [interval](./ref/triggers/provided/interval.md).
-But even more powerful than that, it accepts any type of trigger you can think up and code using the included [SDK](https://pkg.go.dev/github.com/clintjedwards/gofer/sdk).
+Gofer out of the box provides some default extensions like [cron](./ref/extensions/provided/cron.md) and [interval](./ref/extensions/provided/interval.md).
+But even more powerful than that, it accepts any type of extension you can think up and code using the included [SDK](https://pkg.go.dev/github.com/clintjedwards/gofer/sdk).

-Triggers are brought up alongside Gofer as long-running docker containers that it launches and manages.
+Extensions are brought up alongside Gofer as long-running docker containers that it launches and manages.

 ## Object Store